merefield/discourse-workflow/README.md

 A new Topic Discovery filter "Workflows" on the homepage gives a list of Workflow intances (special workflow topics)

+You should keep Workflow Categories and ideally tags distinct, so you can also use those to filter for all wofklow instances that are at a particular stage, or have a specific tag.

 ## Audit trail

 A bundled Data Explorer query provides a basic audit report of journey a worklfow instance has taken.